Nav Horizontal

 • Don't use the nav element for the component, since it is no longer considered site navigation.

-• You can use the --stretch modifier to make the items expand and fill the available space.
+• You may want to use the --stretch and --wrapper modifiers to make the component look more prominent and expand to fill available space.

 • Add the data-flixtabs attribute to the component container, so the plugin can find it.